Rose Body Butter Recipe without Beeswax: A Vegan Friendly Moisturizer

 And finally, Frankincense (Boswellia Carteri) essential oil is the most well known of all the frankincense varieties.
 It has the smooth, richa aroma that people are most familiar with when they think of frankincense.
 Frankincense (Boswellia Carteri) essential oil contains high concentrations of alpha pinene, and other monoterpenes making it useful both in skin care and aromatherapy applications.
 When used in skin care applications it can help to diminish the appearance of fine lines, wrinkles and scars.
 When inhaled it is particularly beneficial at fighting the effects from acute colds and asthma.

-I used Frankincense (Boswellia Serrata) essential oil for my rose body butter recipe, however, you can use whichever frankincense essential oil you prefer for this application.
+I used Frankincense (Boswellia Serrata) essential oil for my rose body butter recipe without beeswax.
+However, you can use whichever frankincense essential oil you prefer for this application.

 3 oz. refined shea butter